anoop4686/Ansible/create-user-by-prompt-name/README.md

 Define the interpreter
 -------------
-In Var file I have define
+In var folder I have define

 Initilize the repo
 ---------------